Cross-laminated timber: introduction for specifiers

 - Design principles

 This Wood Information Sheet was reviewed in April 2019 and minimal amendments were made following British Regulation amendments.
-A major revision is due in 2020.
+This WIS is currently under review.

 With engineered timber becoming an increasingly prevalent component in construction, it is important for members of the construction industry to understand not only the benefits and properties of Engineered wood products, but also the different types.